International Relations

 Explorations in International Relations

 This course aims to provide students with a strong understanding of the theory and practice of key aspects of international relations.
 It considers the role of the state and the attributes of those who help to shape international relations on an individual, institutional and systemic basis.
 The course includes a special focus on the analysis and interpretation of foreign policy.
 It builds on the core principles of state relations and associated factors to examine how foreign policy fits within international relations and how they shape the contemporary world.
-This second year is based around the following components.
+The second year course is based on the following components:

 Theories and analysis of International Relations

-This component builds and expands on the theoretical ideas you will have studied in first year and which goes on to examine a range of key issues and problems.
+This component builds and expands on the theoretical ideas you studied in the first year and examines a range of key issues.
 This part of the course expands on theoretical approaches in International Relations including mainstream (i.e. liberal and realist perspectives), middle ground (i.e. Constructivism, English School) and critical (e.g. Marxism, Dependency Theory, Post-Structuralism, Post-Colonialism, Critical Theory, Feminism, Green theory, Post-Developmentalism).
-These are discussed from both theoretical and practical perspectives, in their advantages and limitations to understand contemporary international relations.
+These are discussed from both theoretical and practical perspectives, evaluating their advantages and limitations to understand contemporary international relations.

-The practical side of the programme is focused particularly on the challenges and structures of foreign policy, and there is a supporting seminar series focused on foreign policy.
+This component focuses on the challenges and structures of foreign policy.
 This looks at theoretical approaches to foreign policy analysis, and then develops a series of in-depth case study evaluations.
 Two seminar series (one per semester) support analysis of foreign policy:

 EU Foreign Policy